pschafran/purc/README.md

 ### Known Bugs ###
-* Inconsistent number of sequences reported during barcode removal (does not equal total number of sequences)
+* Inconsistent number of sequences reported during barcode removal (does not always equal total number of sequences)